Learn how to eliminate paper clutter with these organizational tips.

 Step 1: Create a physical inbox for papers that need action.

 Just as we have our email inbox, we can create a physical inbox.
 Below is a picture of what mine looks like.
 We do not have an office space in our home, so this works well on the kitchen counter to hold incoming papers.

 I have 2 folders one is for the bills that need to be paid and the other is for the papers that need action.
 Every single piece of paper that comes into our home is either recycled or put in one of these two folders.
 I keep these in my command center.

 Go through the inbox once a week.
 I have decided to do this on Saturdays.
 There is a reminder set in my phone and I take some time to go through the folders and place the papers where they need to go from there.
 The goal is to have the folder empty after this.

 For the bills that need to be paid, my husband can grab this folder and go through it.
 You could have just one folder for your inbox or even a basket.

-Step 2: Organize paper with a digital file box.
+Step 2: Organize paper with a digital file box or a file box.

 Step 3: Figure out a system for papers that need to be saved.

 For papers that we need to save forever (birth certificates, social security cards, marriage license, etc), I am looking into getting a fireproof lockbox.